webyneter/python-humble-utils/README.rst

 Contributing
 ------------

 Your contributions are very much welcome!
-For detailed instructions, refer to :ref:`contributing`.
+Refer to :ref:`contributing` for more details.